 Occupational Therapists are university educated health professionals who work with their clients to assume or resume the skills they need for the job of living.
 The job of living for all people includes many occupations, these are any tasks or activities that occupy your time and energy such as getting dressed, going out or doing household chores.
 Occupations will vary with age, abilities, interests & responsibilities.
 The occupations you want or need to be engaged in may be affected by illness/disease or circumstance.
 Occupational Therapists will work with you to achieve your occupational goals of everyday life.

 home care programs

 long-term care facilities

 private practice (in clinics or as consultants to the services or places mentioned above)

 administration (for example, in organizations related to health)

-Occupational Therapists that work for the Saskatchewan Health Authority are paid according to a collective bargaining agreement that has been negotiated by the union representing them.
-The union is Health Sciences Association of Saskatchewan (HSAS).
-You can access the current salary scale on the HSAS web site.
+Occupational Therapists that work for the Saskatchewan Health Authority are paid according to a collective bargaining agreement that has been negotiated by the union, Health Sciences Association of Saskatchewan (HSAS) representing them.
+Current salary scale information can be found on the HSAS website.

 Occupational Therapists who work in private practice or who are hired by other agencies will have wages that vary, and it is best to contact the specific site for their salaries.